microsoft/playwright/docs/src/ci.md

    behavior in most CI providers.)
 1. Set `PLAYWRIGHT_BROWSERS_PATH=0` as the environment variable before running `npm install`.
 This will download the browser binaries in the `node_modules` directory and cache them with the package code.
-See [managing browser binaries](./library.md#managing-browser-binaries).
+See [managing browser binaries][installation-managing-browser-binaries].
 1. Use `npm ci` (instead of `npm install`) which forces a clean install: by removing the existing `node_modules` directory.
 See [npm docs](https://docs.npmjs.com/cli/ci.html).
 1. Cache the browser binaries, with the steps below.